-“You must be mad,” she said and after a minute she added, “I must be mad too.”
+“You must be mad,” she said, and after a minute she added, “I must be mad too.”

 That evening, Austin got a tent up in the lee of a rocky outcrop.
-They didn't have the energy to start a meal so they ate a few bars of chocolate and fell into an exhausted sleep.
+They didn't have the energy to start a meal, so they ate a few bars of chocolate and fell into an exhausted sleep.
 Even though the weather was fair, the wind whipped the tent constantly, waking Austin several times during the night.

-"It's not that bad," he said but she didn't stir.
+"It's not that bad," he said, but she didn't stir.

 “Julie,” he said, giving her a little shake.
 She turned toward him and her hair was wet with sweat and her face flushed bright red.
 She was hot to touch.

 He shook her, screamed at her to wake one last time.
 Insane with despair he lifted her still warm body into his arms and ran into the maelstrom.
-He howled at the heavens as the wind whipped her name from his lips.
-Lightening cracked and stabbed at the foaming waves hundreds of feet below.
+He howled at the heavens but the wind whipped her name from his lips.
+Lightening cracked, stabbing the foaming waves, hundreds of feet below.